St. Peter Claver Church and colonial old town architecture, Cartagena, Colombia

 Why Visit Cartagena?

-Cartagena seduces as Colombia's intoxicating Caribbean jewel where formidable 16th-century stone walls encircle UNESCO-listed colonial plazas overflowing with bougainvillea, horse-drawn carriages clip-clop across cobblestones past balconies dripping flowers, and infectious salsa rhythms drift from Getsemaní's bohemian bars toward turquoise Caribbean waters lapping Rosario Islands 1 hour offshore.
+Cartagena seduces as Colombia's intoxicating Caribbean jewel where formidable 16th-century stone walls encircle UNESCO-listed colonial plazas overflowing with bougainvillea, traditional carriages (now transitioning to electric vehicles) pass across cobblestones by balconies dripping flowers, and infectious salsa rhythms drift from Getsemaní's bohemian bars toward turquoise Caribbean waters lapping Rosario Islands 1 hour offshore.
 This spectacularly preserved colonial treasure (pop.
-1 million metro) served as one of Spain's principal Caribbean fortresses and trade ports from 1533—pirate Francis Drake attacked and ransomed the city in 1586, enslaved Africans built fortifications creating Cartagena's distinctive Afro-Caribbean culture, and vast New World gold departed through this strategic port, leaving an architectural legacy now transformed into Colombia's most romantic destination—the unnamed Caribbean city in Gabriel García Márquez's Love in the Time of Cholera is widely understood to be based on Cartagena.
+1 million metro) served as one of Spain's principal Caribbean fortresses and trade ports from 1533—pirate Francis Drake attacked and ransomed the city in 1586, enslaved Africans built fortifications creating Cartagena's distinctive Afro-Caribbean culture, and vast New World gold departed through this strategic port, leaving an architectural legacy now transformed into Colombia's most romantic destination—the unnamed Caribbean city in Gabriel García Márquez's Love in the Time of Cholera is based on an amalgam of Cartagena and nearby Barranquilla.

-The magnificent Walled City (Ciudad Amurallada) preserves colonial perfection: Plaza Santo Domingo showcases Botero's reclining woman sculpture, Palace of the Inquisition (around 25,000-30,000 COP) displays torture instruments from Spanish Inquisition trials, and San Pedro Claver Church honors the Jesuit priest who defended enslaved Africans earning sainthood.
+The magnificent Walled City (Ciudad Amurallada) preserves colonial perfection: Plaza Santo Domingo showcases Botero's reclining woman sculpture, Palace of the Inquisition (around $5.89 / COP 21,725) displays torture instruments from Spanish Inquisition trials, and San Pedro Claver Church honors the Jesuit priest who defended enslaved Africans earning sainthood.
 Yet authentic Cartagena reveals itself in gritty-turned-hip Getsemaní neighborhood outside walls—vibrant street art covers every surface, trendy rooftop bars near the Clock Tower and Alquímico serve craft cocktails, and Plaza Trinidad buzzes nightly with backpackers, locals, street performers, and spontaneous salsa creating electric atmosphere at considerably lower prices than tourist-packed Walled City.
-The imposing Castillo de San Felipe fortress (around 30,000-35,000 COP; construction began 1657) crowns the hill with underground tunnels and ramparts where Spanish defenders repelled English and French sieges, while Las Bóvedas' former dungeons built into walls now house shops selling Colombian emeralds, wayúu bags, and handicrafts.
+The imposing Castillo de San Felipe fortress (around $5.89–$7.07 / COP 21,725–COP 26,070; construction began 1657) crowns the hill with underground tunnels and ramparts where Spanish defenders repelled English and French sieges, while Las Bóvedas' former dungeons built into walls now house shops selling Colombian emeralds, wayúu bags, and handicrafts.

-The relentless tropical heat assaults year-round—highs around 30-32°C with intense humidity making it feel closer to the mid-30s and making midday exhausting—yet Caribbean breezes and swimming provide relief.
-Popular Rosario Islands day trips ($60–$100 including transport, beach club, lunch) offer coral reef snorkeling, white sand, and crystal water though sometimes crowded, while Playa Blanca on Barú Peninsula ($40–$60) provides cheaper alternative though aggressive beach vendors prove exhausting.
+The relentless tropical heat assaults year-round—highs around 30-32°C (86-90°F) with intense humidity making it feel closer to the mid-30s and making midday exhausting—yet Caribbean breezes and swimming provide relief.
+Popular Rosario Islands day trips (around $61–$102 / COP 225,940–COP 378,015 including transport, beach club, lunch) offer coral reef snorkeling, white sand, and crystal water though sometimes crowded, while Playa Blanca on Barú Peninsula (around $41–$61 / COP 152,075–COP 225,940) provides cheaper alternative though aggressive beach vendors prove exhausting.
 Cartagena's soul emerges after sunset: palenquera women in traditional dress sell fresh fruit with lime and salt creating photo ops, champeta music (Cartagena's unique Afro-Caribbean sound) fills clubs, and colonial streets glow under amber lights as horse carriages transport couples to candlelit dinners.

-With colonial romance rivaling any Latin American city, pristine Caribbean beaches offshore, infectious Afro-Caribbean culture, salsa dancing in streets, and that perfect Instagram aesthetic of colorful architecture, dramatic fortifications, and palenquera women, Cartagena delivers intoxicating Caribbean colonial charm making it Colombia's most essential coastal destination despite tourist-area prices considerably higher than Bogotá or Medellín (budget $49–$86/day for mid-range travel).
+With colonial romance rivaling any Latin American city, pristine Caribbean beaches offshore, infectious Afro-Caribbean culture, salsa dancing in streets, and that perfect Instagram aesthetic of colorful architecture, dramatic fortifications, and palenquera women, Cartagena delivers intoxicating Caribbean colonial charm making it Colombia's most essential coastal destination despite tourist-area prices considerably higher than Bogotá or Medellín (budget $53–$94 / COP 195,525–COP 347,600/day for mid-range travel).

 What to Do